Skip to content

 What’s a realistic ROI timeline for SAP CX?

 Sales Cloud V2: 6-12 months to measurable ROI.
 Commerce Cloud: 12-18 months.
 Service Cloud V2: 6-12 months.
 Companies that pre-analyse ROI meet expectations 83% of the time (Panorama Consulting, 2025).
+The ones that skip the baseline analysis?
+Good luck explaining results to leadership.

 How do I calculate the cost of not implementing CX?